Would you be shocked if I told you there’s no such thing as dog depression?

 — LauraOf TheLight (@LauraoftheLight) March 1, 2018

 Dogs are sensitive to our own moods and behaviors.
-Examine yourself and determine how you’ve been feeling lately.
 Have you changed your routine in any way that would affect the dog?
 No more long walks or less time for play?
 Has something big happened in your life caused you to feel down or depressed?

 Dogs need reassurance that their pack leaders are in charge.
 If there’s any sign that the pack leader relationship is slipping, a dog will look for another pack leader. without one, the dog may exhibit signs of withdrawal or more anxiety and bad behavior.
 That doesn’t mean the dog is depressed.
 He just needs you as a pack leader to show him that nothing has changed in his world has changed.

-Mistaking health problems or unaddressed fears and bad behavior can cause a host of problems including aggressiveness towards family, friends, or strangers.
+Mistaking health problems or unaddressed fears and bad behavior can cause a host of problems including aggressiveness towards family members, friends, or strangers.

 When you’re used to seeing something for a long time, it’s easy to overlook signs and symptoms.
 If the decline has been a slow, gradual process, you might not have noticed it.
 Lack of energy, dog fur loss, not eating enough…these are all things that might initially be overlooked in our busy lives.